sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 The goal has been to continuously increase frequency of delivery while reducing lead time, time to restore service when an incident occurs and rate of failure.

 The continuous improvement transformation is for all things that IT is responsible for.
-This includes applications (software delivery, operations), infrastructure (user devices, services, networks).
+This includes applications (software delivery, operations) and infrastructure (user devices, services, networks).

 #### Cultural